66,395 bells

 [Please see Other Notes below for more information about names]

-3. Then I select the orange to give you.
+3. After that, I select the orange to give you.

 4. Then the game generates a code that will give a person with your name and town name an orange.
 This code is 28 characters long, quite annoying.